Reverse Runner: Music

 Thomas E. Rouch composed the orchestral score for the film.
 Rouch collaborated with singers James Cupples, Nicholas Roy, and Sid O'Neil, re-recording some of Australia's classic rock songs, including "Run to Paradise" by The Choirboys and "Most People I Know (Think That I'm Crazy)" by Billy Thorpe.
 Rouch and Cupples also re-recorded Walk Right In by Dr Hook.

 Sid O'Neil, lead singer from the Vasco Era, recorded vocals for an original track titled "Backwards As They Come", which appears in the film.
 Tinpan Orange duo Emily and Jesse recorded vocals for an original music track titled "Fallen Dreams", produced by Thomas E. Rouch.

 Marketing

 Australian musical icon Mike Brady, who wrote football anthems "Up There Cazaly" and "One Day in September", recorded a voice-over for Reverse Runner’s trailer.

 Release

-On 11 October 2012, Reverse Runner was released theatrically at Colac Cinemas; it holds the record for the highest-grossing film at Colac Cinemas in 2012, and the film is also in the records due to being the third-highest-grossing film of all time at Colac Cinemas.
+On 11 October 2012, Reverse Runner was released theatrically at Colac Cinemas, where it became the cinema's highest-grossing film of the year as well as the third-highest overall.
 Reverse Runner also screened at Village Cinemas Geelong, Ballarat's Regent Cinema, Warrnambool, Hamilton, Horsham, Ararat, and Echuca Cinemas in 2013.